 Instructions

 - Marinate wings: In a large bowl, whisk together tamari, toasted sesame oil, and fresh ginger.
-Add chicken wings and toss well to coat.
+Dry wings with paper towels and add chicken wings, toss well to coat.
 Cover and marinate in fridge for 1 hour or overnight.

 - Bake: Preheat oven to 400°F. Line a large rimmed baking sheet with parchment paper.
-With tongs, remove wings from sauce and place on prepared baking sheet, careful not to overlap.
-Bake for 30 minutes or until golden and crispy.
+With tongs, transfer wingettes from sauce and place on prepared baking sheet, careful not to overlap.
+Bake in preheated oven for 30 minutes or until golden and crispy.
 Internal temperature should reach 165°F.

 - Prepare wing sauce while wings are baking: In a small saucepan, stir together 2 tablespoons tamari, rice vinegar, honey, chili garlic sauce, sriracha and garlic.
 Bring to a boil, reduce heat to low, and simmer for 30 minutes, until syrupy and thick.